pinkshq/pinks-tech-test-kds/README_UPDATED.md

 - [Lightspeed KDS](https://www.lightspeedhq.com/pos/restaurant/kitchen-display-system/):
 Features real-time updates, detailed order views, priority management, and sound notifications to optimize kitchen throughput.

+## How can it improve kitchen operations?
+With the functionalities I implemented, KDS improves kitchen operations in these ways:

+- Visual and intuitive workflow:
+The Kanban system together with drag & drop functionality allows the team to move orders quickly between states, reducing management time, errors and improving the clarity of the operational flow.

+- Visual and audible alerts:
+Immediate notifications alert the team to the arrival of new orders and riders, and generate alerts when an order exceeds the estimated kitchen time.
+This ensures that staff are always aware and can make timely decisions.

+- Alarm for out-of-time orders:
+When an order exceeds a critical threshold (e.g. 15 minutes in ‘In Preparation’), an audible and visual alert is triggered, allowing quick identification and immediate action, avoiding delivery delays and potential customer complaints.

+- Order prioritisation:
+The ability to mark orders as a priority allows you to address exceptions in a timely manner, meeting special commitments or correcting delays, significantly improving the customer experience.

+- Time control and metrics:
+Real-time visualisation of the elapsed time of each order, along with delivery history and performance metrics, allows you to detect bottlenecks, optimise resources and better plan production.

+- Coordination with riders:
+Simulation and visualisation of riders facilitates the collection of ready orders, avoiding accumulations in the kitchen and improving the organisation of order dispatch.

+- Improved communication:
+By centralising all relevant information in a single system - including details of each order, its status and alerts - verbal queries and errors are reduced, resulting in a more orderly and efficient kitchen.

 ## Contribution

 Made with ❤️ by [Luis](https://github.com/luislucena16)